BCAA's are a set of amino acids well known to gym users, and are one of the supplements that you will definitely find in

-Valina shares some of the benefits of the other two amino acids, but it is less effective than both, and so far has no exclusive benefit as with the other two.
+Valine shares some of the benefits of the other two amino acids, but is less effective than both, and to date does not have any exclusive benefit like the other two.

-It is still an essential amino acid and with important functions in the body, it is only weaker when compared to both Leucine and Isoleucine when the objective is to improve body composition.
+It is still an essential amino acid with important functions in the body, it is just weaker when compared to both Leucine and Isoleucine when the objective is to improve body composition.

 The synergy between the three amino acids can bring benefits such as: